T

 2. Midday

-A UNESCO World Heritage site, San Agustin Church is the oldest stone church in the Philippines, dating back to 1571.
-Its stunning baroque architecture and intricate ceiling frescoes are remarkable.
-The adjacent museum houses religious artifacts and colonial-era art.
+A UNESCO World Heritage site, San Agustin Church is one of the oldest stone churches in the Philippines.
+Its adjoining museum houses religious artifacts and colonial-era art.

 ~90 min